 Enabling Two-Factor Authentication (2FA) for Trading improves account security by requiring a 2FA code when making any trades on your Kraken account.
-Doing so ensures that the current positions you hold on your account are unchangeable without access to the 2FA that is set up for trading.
+Doing so ensures that the balances and positions you hold are unchangeable without access to the Trading 2FA.

-The following screenshots are examples of what you would see when 2FA for Trading is enabled and you attempt to perform these actions:
+Below are screenshot examples of what you would see when 2FA for Trading is enabled.

 1. Creating a new Order: